How To Send and Receive Patches Like A Hacker

 Select edit if you need to edit the commit message.

-Now when you run git log you should see the commit added to your log.
+you should see the commit added to your log.

-Note that git apply --check is optional.
+is optional.
 It is a good way to tell if the patch is in the proper format to be applied as a commit.

 Conclusion